boschresearch/fmi_adapter/fmi_adapter/README.md

 ![fmi_adapter in application node](doc/high-level_architecture_with_application_node.png)

 For parsing the XML description of an FMU and for running the FMU's solver, fmi_adapter uses the C library [FMI Library](http://www.jmodelica.org/FMILibrary).
-This library is downloaded, compiled and linked in the CMakeLists.txt of this package using cmake's *externalproject\_add* command.
+For this purpose, fmi_adapter depends on the [fmilibrary\_vendor](https://github.com/boschresearch/fmilibrary_vendor) package, which downloads and builds the FMI Library using cmake's *externalproject\_add* command.

 ## Running an FMU inside a ROS node or library